API reference

 Available endpoints

 Each platform module exposes its own set of API procedures.
-The main endpoint groups are:
+The main endpoint groups are listed below with their key operations.

 Requests